glmbxecurity/SpotiBOT/README.md

 **New Features:**
 - **Custom Image Support**: You can now add a custom image for your playlists.
 The image must be a maximum of **500x500 px** and **100 KB** in size.
 To use a custom image, simply place an image with the genre name (e.g., `rock.jpg`) in the `images` folder and the bot will automatically assign it to the playlist.
 - **Genre-based Playlist Creation**: A new feature has been added to create playlists based on musical genres.
 When running the bot, you can specify a genre (e.g., `rock`), and the bot will create a new playlist with that genre and add tracks related to that style.
+- **Telegram Bot**: A Telegram bot to control SpotiBOT installed on a server, allowing you to use it wherever you go.

 ----------